-Snap judgments are undervalued by the majority of us because it is invisible, frugal, and out of our conscious.
-But it’s highly valuable—or destructive—because there are times when we have to make decisions under fast-moving, high-pressure situation.
+Snap judgments are undervalued by the majority of us because it is invisible, frugal, and out of our consciousness.
+But it’s highly valuable—or destructive—because there are times when we have to make decisions under fast-moving, high-pressure situations.
 Just like our conscious mind, it can be trained, with practices and be framed, with the manipulation of our environment.

 Decisions made very quickly can be every bit as good as decisions made cautiously and deliberately.

 Our unconscious is a powerful force.
 But it’s fallible.
 It’s not the case that our internal computer always shines through, instantly decoding the “truth” of a situation.
 It can be thrown off, distracted, and disabled.
 Our instinctive reactions often have to compete with all kinds of other interests and emotions and sentiments.

 Our world requires that decisions be sourced and footnoted, and if we say how we feel, we must also be prepared to elaborate on why we feel that way.